 From first enquiry to event-day performance: this page explains the key steps when planning a professional live band.

-Unlike the decision pages about band size, live band or DJ and music for specific occasions, this guide focuses on the process: which information is needed when, when lineup and technical setup are confirmed and how an enquiry becomes a concrete event plan.
+Other pages deal with band size, the live-band-or-DJ question and music for specific occasions.
+This guide covers the process itself: what information is needed at each stage, when lineup and technical setup are confirmed, and how an enquiry becomes a firm event plan.

 Send enquiry View lineupsAt a glance

-Date, venue, event type, guest count, time frame and desired music phases are usually enough for a first assessment.
+Date, venue, event type, guest count, time frame and the planned stages of the evening are usually enough for a first assessment.
+The easiest way is the enquiry form.

-After booking, schedule, technical setup, stage, contacts, song requests and timing are coordinated in detail.
+After booking, we coordinate schedule, technical setup, stage, contacts, song requests and timing in detail.

 The planning process in 8 steps